Principles of Bending with a Press Brake

 Thickness and dimensions also impact bend quality.
 Thinner, smaller sheets generally bend more easily and with better quality, while thicker and larger sheets require greater precision and bending force.
 It has also been observed that sheets with higher thicknesses that have been previously cut with a plasma cutter may not reach the desired bending accuracy due to changes in material properties around the cut area (the bend angle may not be consistent along the sheet length).

-Press brakes by Bozorg Dayani Machinery Manufacturing provide maximum bending accuracy and quality for various sheet alloys.
+Press brakes by Grand Dayyani Machine Manufacturing provide maximum bending accuracy and quality for various sheet alloys.

 B: Bend Angle